brunomorency/simple-lambda-router/README.md

 - **Error handling**: The router catches exceptions from the handler code result in a clean 500 error.
 Also, there's an extended `Error` class useful to reject requests with a specific status code.
 - **Response headers**: You can define default headers to be included in responses for all requests (e.g. CORS headers) and add more headers for specific requests in the handler code.
 - **Input validation**: You can define body and query parameters validation rules and the router will apply them.
 If body or query parameters don't match your validation rules, the request is rejected with appropriate error code and your handler code isn't executed.
 The way validation works allows setting default value for optional input.
-- **Request body parsing**: If the incoming request as a `Content-Type` header indicating the body is JSON data.
+- **Request body parsing**: If the incoming request has a `Content-Type` header indicating the body is JSON data.
 It will be parsed into a JS object before it is passed to you handler code.

 # How It Works